 When it comes to the question “What must I do to be saved?,” some people object to the Biblical teaching of the essentiality of baptism for salvation.
 Quite often the person who objects to this requirement of God will say, “What about the thief on the cross?
 He was not baptized…” Please notice the following points regarding the forgiven thief on the cross:

 Can one be so sure that the thief was never baptized?
 Multitudes had come to John from all surrounding areas to be baptized of him: “Then went out to him Jerusalem, and all Judea, and all the region round about Jordan, And were baptized of him in Jordan…” (Matthew 3:5, 6).
 John obviously had baptized a great number of people, but Jesus’ disciples had baptized even more people than John!
 (John 4:1, 2).
 Is it not possible that the thief could have been among these great numbers of people who were baptized?
 From the very words of the thief we infer that he had been taught about the coming kingdom (Luke 23:42), and the kingdom is exactly what John, Jesus, and the disciples had been preaching during the time of these baptisms (Matthew 3:2; 4:17; 10:7).
 It is quite possible to sin again after one has been baptized for the remission of sins (Acts 8:18-24; 1 John 1:8).
-This thief could have committed a theft after his baptism.
+This thief could have committed a theft after his baptism, and sins can be committed and forgiven after a person has been baptized for the forgiveness of all past sins.
 Because of these Biblical facts, one should not confidently affirm that this thief had never been baptized—it is quite possible that he was.
+Therefore, if someone claims he was not, the burden of proof is on them to prove their assumption.
+This cannot be done.

 Can one be so sure that the thief was not born into a covenant relationship with God?
 This thief apparently lived and died in Palestine, which is strong evidence that this man was a Jew.
 The Romans did not crucify their own citizens, so we know that he was not a Roman.
 If the thief was a Jew, then he was born into a covenant relationship with God, and had been a child of God all his life.
 If so, this was not an alien sinner who became a child of God on the cross!
 He would have been an erring child of God seeking forgiveness, which would mean that this account cannot be used today as an example of how a worldly person can become a child of God.